kmod-project/kmod/CONTRIBUTING.md

 If you're unfamiliar with `gtk-doc` here is a [quick primer].

+When adding new API, make sure to include the `Since:` token and add a new api-index section in `libkmod/docs/libkmod-docs.xml`.

 ## Tools manual pages

 Our manual pages are written in [scdoc] a simple [markdown-like syntax].
 Please